Carolina Griño-Aquino: Early life and education

-She was born on October 22, 1923 in the town of Leganes, Iloilo.
-She graduated magna cum laude with a liberal arts degree from the Colegio de San Agustin (the present-day University of San Agustin) in Iloilo City.
-Griño-Aquino then obtained a law degree from the University of the Philippines in 1950.
-She placed first in the 1950 Bar Exams with a score of 92.02 percent.
+She was born on October 22, 1923, in the town of Leganes, Iloilo.
+She graduated magna cum laude with a liberal arts degree from Colegio de San Agustin (now the University of San Agustin) in Iloilo City.
+Griño-Aquino then obtained a law degree from the University of the Philippines College of Law in 1950.
+She placed first in the 1950 Bar Exams, achieving a score of 92.02 percent.

 Later years

 Following her retirement from the Supreme Court in 1993, Griño-Aquino became the first Chairperson of the Mandatory Continuing Legal Education Committee.
-The Supreme Court also appointed Griño-Aquino as a member or leader of several investigations, including the probe of the Bar Exam leakage in 2003, the GSIS-Meralco bribery case in 2008, and the investigation of the Integrated Bar of the Philippines elections in 2009.
+The Supreme Court also appointed Griño-Aquino to lead or participate in several investigations, including the probe of the Bar Exam leakage in 2003, the GSIS-Meralco bribery case in 2008, and the investigation into the Integrated Bar of the Philippines elections in 2009.

 Personal life

 Her husband, former Chief Justice of the Supreme Court of the Philippines Ramon Aquino, served on the Court from 1985 to 1986.